 Unauthorized access to data and systems

-Malware and other infections software
+Malware and other malicious software

-The loss of control of the endpoint including ensuring up-to-date patches on devices
+The loss of control of the endpoint, including ensuring up-to-date patches on devices

-Network attacks via unsecured WiFi
+Network attacks via unsecured Wi-Fi

 Below are additional details for some of the risks to consider; though not all inclusive, they are among the key risks that can exist when moving to a BYOD model.

-1. Jailbreaking and rooted devices
+1. Jailbreaking and Rooted Devices